Kirchhoff's diffraction formula

-can be used to model the propagation of light in a wide range of configurations, either analytically or using numerical modelling.
+can be used to model light propagation in a wide range of configurations, either analytically or using numerical modelling.
 It gives an expression for the wave disturbance when a monochromatic spherical wave is the incoming wave of a situation under consideration.
 This formula is derived by applying the Kirchhoff integral theorem, which uses the Green's second identity to derive the solution to the homogeneous scalar wave equation, to a spherical wave with some approximations.

-The Huygens–Fresnel principle is derived by the Fresnel-Kirchhoff diffraction formula.
+The Huygens–Fresnel principle is derived by the Fresnel–Kirchhoff diffraction formula.

 Derivation of Kirchhoff's diffraction formula

 Kirchhoff's integral theorem, sometimes referred to as the Fresnel–Kirchhoff integral theorem, uses Green's second identity to derive the solution of the homogeneous scalar wave equation at an arbitrary spatial position P in terms of the solution of the wave equation and its first order derivative at all points on an arbitrary closed surface $S$ as the boundary of some volume including P.